edamame2135/VIBEZ/README.md

 # Mood-based Music Recommendation App
+Built with JavaScript, Google Vision API, and Spotify API

 ## Installation

-Node.js and npm must be downloaded
+Node.js and npm must be installed.
 ### Using your own credentials
 You will need to register your app and get your own credentials from the Spotify for Developers Dashboard.